Citalia's guide to Sicily

 Cefalù Sea Palace

-In peaceful surroundings above Sorrento and the Bay of Naples, the Grand Hotel President has some of the best views on the coast and is surrounded by attractive gardens.
-A highlight is the contemporary lounge bar that leads onto a lovely terrace looking out over the terracotta rooftops of Sorrento town.
+In peaceful surroundings above Sorrento and the Bay of Naples, the Cefalù Sea Palace has some of the most magnificent views on the coast.
+A highlight is the lovely terrace looking out over the terracotta rooftops of Sorrento town.

 sicily-blog-300273-2022-Belvedere-Swimming-Pool-Hybris